Frequently Asked Questions

 Answer:

 EtG appears to be highly specific, similar to testing for other drugs.
 However, no forensic toxicology test is 100% reliable.
 Therefore, we strongly recommend that for all urine tests found to be positive in which the donor denies drinking that caution be used.
 Someone who understands this test in great detail should be involved in assisting interpretation.
-Feel free to contact us (see contact information above).

 Question?